InspectProInspectPro

 Methamphetamine testing

-If there are concerns about meth contamination — particularly in rental properties or properties with a known history — a meth screening test by a qualified assessor is a separate service from a building inspection.
+If there are concerns about meth contamination, a meth screening test by a qualified assessor is a separate service from a building inspection.